 - If you cancel 90 or more days prior to the start of your tour, there is no cancellation fee.

 - If you cancel between 0 and 89 days prior to the start of your tour, all tour payments will be forfeited.

-Wednesday and Thursday Nights: Our home for the last two nights is the lovely historic Key Lime Inn.
-This former estate property was constructed in 1854 and is included in the National Historic Register.
-Having been the beneficiary of an award-winning renovation in 1999, the property is now home to a delightful small inn perfectly situated in the quiet heart of Old Town while being just an easy walk to all that makes Key West such a sought-after destination.
+Wednesday and Thursday Nights: Having been the beneficiary of an award-winning renovation in 1999, the property is now home to a delightful small inn perfectly situated in the quiet heart of Old Town while being just an easy walk to all that makes Key West such a sought-after destination.
 The property is composed of several small buildings spread out on an acre of grounds, and includes a large heated pool and cabana surrounded by palm trees.
-Garden paths and tropical foliage separate the various buildings giving the property a very tranquil and spacious feel.

-Professionally guided kayaking, sunset cruise, park entrance fees, wine and cheese reception, Conch Train ride, entry fees for Ernest Hemingway Home and Museum, Harry S. Truman Little White House, Key West Butterfly and Nature Conservatory, Dolphin Research Center, free use of golf course, tennis courts, paddle boards, kayaks, fishing equipment, 5 nights accommodations, 4 dinners, 5 breakfasts, bicycle and helmet, free transfer from Miami International Airport to Cheeca Lodge and from Key Lime Inn to Key West Airport.
+Professionally guided kayaking, sunset cruise, park entrance fees, wine and cheese reception, Conch Train ride, entry fees for Ernest Hemingway Home and Museum, Harry S. Truman Little White House, Key West Butterfly and Nature Conservatory, Dolphin Research Center, tennis courts, paddle boards, kayaks, fishing equipment, 5 nights accommodations, 4 dinners, 5 breakfasts, bicycle and helmet, free transfer from a hotel near Miami International Airport to Playa Largo and from Key Lime Inn to Key West Airport.